oglimmer/recipes/burger.md

 You might add 2 slices of chopped Jalapenos (https://www.kuehne.de/antipasti/feurig-scharfe-jalapeno-370ml) to the spread to make it hotter.
 I like that.

+### 1 or 2 meat patties

+While I prefer 2 meat patties (with one cheese slice), there are other people preferring just 1 meat patty.

 ## Directions

 ### Step 1: toasting the buns